timothyhull/breadpool-champs-app/docs/index.md

     - High school football.
     - High school Army JROTC drill competition.
-    - U.S. Army recreational flag football football.
+    - U.S. Army recreational flag football.
     - BJJ tournaments at the local, regional, and international levels.

 ??? info "Derby Officiating"

-    I began my derby officiating journey in August of 2022, somewhat by accident.
-I did not realize what I started by accident became *the* thing I believe I was meant to do.
-Since then, I've officiated 229 games (168 SO, 61 NSO).
+    I began my derby officiating journey in August of 2022, although somewhat by accident.
+My daughter was new to the roller derby community and wanted to spend more time on skates than was available to her in practices and scrimmages.
+She decided to start attending officiating practice and she asked that I join her so she wouldn't feel alone.

+    I wanted to support my daughter and the roller derby community, and having skated and officiated in different capacities for the majority of my life, I felt comfortable giving roller derby officiating a shot.
+I had no idea that I would leave that practice feeling like officiating roller derby was *the* thing I was meant to do.

+    Since that day, I've poured my heart and soul into becoming a better official, believing I can serve people, many of whom live within social margins, in a way that allows them to live safer, more fulfilling lives.

 ---